revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 ---

-7.What are the methods you frequently used when dealing with set in python?
+7.What are the methods you frequently use when dealing with set in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)